goodybag/mongo-sql/README.md

 Looking for a sandbox?
 Check out http://mosql.j0.hn

+## Docs

+I'm in the process of writing _a lot_ of documentation.
+You can find my WIP here [https://github.com/goodybag/mongo-sql/tree/39-imprv-docs/docs](https://github.com/goodybag/mongo-sql/tree/39-imprv-docs/docs).
+For now though, if you want to know how to implement something, the test coverage is very high, so that's the best place to look.

 ## Why JSON?

 This library strives to make query composition more native to JavaScript.
 Using a first-class language construct means that you can easily compose and combine queries and syntax highlighting is much more meaningful than imperative counterparts.